cristian-guerrero/legion-go-tricks/README.md

 - Controller RGB - requires decky plugin or HHD (HHD enables steam input RGB support)
 - GPU Frequency control - via SimpleDeckyTDP plugin
 - Games often default to 800p, you will need to manually change the resolution per game in the `Steam Settings > Properties > Game Resolution` to either `Native` or other higher resolutions.
+- v28 bios - STAMP mode is bugged on both Windows and Linux when setting high TDPs with 3rd party tools like ryzenadj and handheld companion
+  - users reported that they were getting hard crashes at 30W TDP on both Windows and Linux
+  - **Solution**: on STAMP mode, TDP must be set with a fan curve that will prevent thermal shutdown.
+    - The best way to do so, currently, is via SimpleDeckyTDP with the [custom LGO TDP enabled](https://github.com/aarron-lee/SimpleDeckyTDP/tree/main/py_modules/devices#experimental-custom-tdp-method-for-the-legion-go).
+    - Setting TDP this way will also set fan curves appropriately.

 ## What has issues

 - Battery indicator - it doesn't consistently work, but has a usable workaround
 - Screen Refresh Rate - only refresh rates that work are 60Hz and 144Hz, everything else is not usable/has issues.
   - anything related to screen refresh rate, such as FPS limiters, etc, are wonky right now.
-- v28 bios - STAMP mode is bugged on both Windows and Linux when setting high TDPs with 3rd party tools like ryzenadj and handheld companion
-  - users reported that they were getting hard crashes at 30W TDP on both Windows and Linux
-  - Solution: on STAMP mode, TDP must be set with a fan curve that will prevent thermal shutdown.
-    - The best way to do so, currently, is via SimpleDeckyTDP with the [custom LGO TDP enabled](https://github.com/aarron-lee/SimpleDeckyTDP/tree/main/py_modules/devices#experimental-custom-tdp-method-for-the-legion-go).
-    - Setting TDP this way will also set fan curves appropriately.

 ## Known Bugs